Deep Graph Laplacian Regularization for Robust Denoising of Real Images: Deep Graph Laplacian Regularization

-We now present our DeepGLR framework integrating graph Laplacian regularization into CNN.
+We now present our DeepGLR framework integrating graph Laplacian regularization into CNN for real noise removal.
 A graph Laplacian regularization layer is composed of two modules: a graph construction module \cite{pang2017graph} and a QP solver \cite{amos2017optnet}.
-We first present the typical work-flow of adopting graph Laplacian regularization \cite{pang2017graph,elmoataz2008nonlocal,hu2016graph} for restoration, then present its encapsulation as a layer in CNN.
+We first present the details of graph Laplacian regularization \cite{pang2017graph,elmoataz2008nonlocal,hu2016graph} as an image prior, then introduce its encapsulation as a layer in a CNN.